 Summarizing Candlestick Patterns

 After understanding above Patterns, you can easily understand that any Bullish Pattern considered strong when formed at the bottom of a down trend.
 Similarly any Bearish Pattern formed at the top of an uptrend considered powerful sell signal.
 Now you must be wondering how to recognize top and bottom of any trend.
-So, I will discuss this will all you shortly and add a link here as well.
+So, here is the most important technique to find Low & High of Any Stock.

-So now you know how to detect a Bullish or Bearish Candlesticks and Patterns.
+So now you know how to detect a Bullish or Bearish Candlestick Patterns.
 You can understand the general point of view in the market and Trade accordingly in Stock Market.